NIT-Administrative-Systems/AS-CloudDocs/docs-site.md

 ## Overview
-<b>Vuepress sites</b> are optimized for technical documentation.
+<b>VuePress sites</b> are optimized for technical documentation.
 Content is written as markdown files.
-Vuepress compiles the markdown files into html.
+VuePress compiles the markdown files into html.
 Behind the scenes Vue takes over and turns the HTML into components and presents it all as a single-page application.
 If you'd like a more detailed understanding of how it works, see the [VuePress documentation](https://v1.vuepress.vuejs.org/guide/).

-<b>TravisCI</b> builds the site: it takes the markdown files in the main GitHub branch, runs the Vuepress build script, and pushes the built files back to a different GitHub branch which will be used for publishing the site.
+<b>TravisCI</b> builds the site: it takes the markdown files in the main GitHub branch, runs the VuePress build script, and pushes the built files back to a different GitHub branch which will be used for publishing the site.

 The site is hosted from that branch via <b>GitHub pages</b>, which is a free and easy way to host directly from your GitHub repository.

 ## Benefits
 ### Minimal Development
-Vuepress makes it easy to build a technical documentation site.
-Moreover, AS has several existing sites using this pattern which can serve as a reference for most of the intial setup, so very little development is required to start a new site; heavy lifting such as incorporating the official Northwestern colors into the style has already been done and can be reused by new sites.
+VuePress makes it easy to build a technical documentation site.
+Moreover, AS has several existing sites using this pattern which can serve as a reference for most of the initial setup, so very little development is required to start a new site; heavy lifting such as incorporating the official Northwestern colors into the style has already been done and can be reused by new sites.

 ### Minimal Upkeep
 Once published, the site requires little maintenance beyond keeping dependencies (VuePress) up-to-date, and occasionally updating the Node.js version Travis builds on to ensure it is supported.

 ### Collaborative
 The .md structure is easily adopted by developers, who are already accustomed with writing this style of documentation in their repositories.
-Edits and additions can be drafted right on GitHub, approved by the codeowners via a pull request, and are automatically built and published by TravisCI once approved, making it maximally easy to have many contributors while maintaining oversight.
+Edits and additions can be drafted right on GitHub, approved by the code-owners via a pull request, and are automatically built and published by TravisCI once approved, making it maximally easy to have many contributors while maintaining oversight.

 ## Implementation Considerations
 The GitHub repository must be public (open to anyone outside of the Northwestern Organization) in order to use TravisCI and GitHub Pages for free.